Milo175/Data-Analytics-Portfolio/README.md

 - **Burglary from Vehicle**: Spikes between **17:00–00:00**.
 - **Theft of Identity**: Sharp spikes at **00:00 and 12:00**—requires further investigation.
 - **Vandalism / Assault with Deadly Weapon**: Matches the general trend; peak at **21:00**, drop-off after **2:00**.

+Note: There is a **suspicious spike at 12:00** in nearly all crimes.
+This may indicate default administrative inputs when the actual time is unknown and should be investigated further.

 <br><br>